Jays beat Yanks for 8th straight, 1/2 game back in wild card

 TRAINER’S ROOM

-Blue Jays: Manager Charlie Montoyo said OF George Springer (left knee contusion) could return to the lineup Friday.
+Blue Jays: Montoyo said OF George Springer (left knee contusion) could return to the lineup Friday.
 He fouled a ball off his knee Monday, and also was out Aug.
 15-29 with a left knee sprain.

 Yankees: RHP Jameson Taillon was added to the 10-day injured list with a partial tear of a tendon in his right ankle.
-There’s a chance he only misses one start. … LHP Zack Britton had season-ending Tommy John surgery and also had a bone chip removed Wednesday.
-The typical Tommy John recovery is 12-18 months. … RHP Gerrit Cole played catch two days after leaving a start with left hamstring tightness.
-He’s hoping to return to action early next week. … RHP Michael King (right middle finger contusion) is exepcted to be activated Friday. … OF Jonathan Davis was designated for assignment.
+There’s a chance he only misses one start. … LHP Zack Britton had season-ending Tommy John surgery and also had a bone chip removed Wednesday. … RHP Gerrit Cole could return early next week after leaving a start Tuesday with left hamstring tightness.

 UP NEXT